pablogs9/husarnet-docs/docs/manual-dashboard.md

 ### [cloud tab]

 :::info AVAILABLE ONLY IN BETA VERSION
 Husarnet Marketplace is currently a closed beta functionality.
-If you are interested in testing it, please contact us via an email contact@husarnet.com and describe your use-case.
+If you are interested in testing it, please contact us via an email at contact@husarnet.com and describe your use-case.
 :::
 This tab allows you to add preconfigured, hosted on public cloud microservices to your existing Husarnet networks.